Published: December 22, 2016 | DNA

 Discussions and suggestions included flipped classrooms to build on field-based and experimental learning across subject areas, learning in a digitally enabled world.
 Integrating design thinking into the core domains of strategic marketing & communications programs were discussed during the workshop.

-Dr Preeti Shroff, dean-MICA, initiated the 2-day long workshop with an interesting question on the role of higher education.
+Dr Preeti Shroff, Professor and Dean - MICA, Head - MDP, initiated the 2-day long workshop with an interesting question on the role of higher education.
 She outlined the pivotal role of educators that transcended beyond subject matter subject matter expertise and industry and workforce development.
 She said, "In a digitally enabled world, the key role of higher education is to balance the human connect & global outlook to inculcate life-long learning values and a sense of World vision & identity."

 Over the next two days, each area leader and programme chairpersons of MICA made innovation presentations on their plan for 2017-18.